nevalang/website/content/docs/tutorial/03/index.md

 The key lies in how `Emitter` works.
 As mentioned, it sends the same message out in an infinite loop.
 If you're curious about why it functions this way, you can find the answer on the [FAQ](/docs/faq) page.
 We won't delve into it here, as it would take too much time.
 For now, just take it on faith that Emitter cannot operate differently.

-The thing is, we need to send a string to the `printer` exactly once, and strictly after a signal comes from `in:start`.
+The thing is, we need to send a string to the `printer` exactly once, and strictly after a signal comes from `:start`.
 A mandatory condition for successful compilation is that a component uses all its input and output ports.
-Moreover, the `in:start` and `in:stop` ports have special significance for the program - they should control when the program starts and ends its computations.
+Moreover, the `:start` and `:stop` ports have special significance for the program - they should control when the program starts and ends its computations.

 Thus, we need to program our network so that something happens exactly once and at a specific moment.
 In a way, we need to _control the execution flow_, but how do you do that in a language where you only _control the data flow_?
 We've just encountered a situation for the first time where what is easily done in control-flow programming requires extra effort in dataflow.
 But don't worry, Nevalang has the tools to tackle such tasks.
 In the remainder, we'll look at the most primitive and flexible of them - the `Blocker` component.
 Then, we'll explore a simpler way.